yourfavDev/go-brute/README.md

 ## Dependencies

-In order for this code base to compile you will need to run this command in your root directory, it contains the basic SSH package of Go:
+In order for this code base to compile you will need to run this command in your root directory, it contains the basic SSH package for Go:

 ```
 go get golang.org/x/crypto/ssh